manelcab/agilebit/content/posts/security_camera_proftpd.md

 featureImage: /uploads/proftp.png
 ---

-Hi all, in this post we are going to run [Proftpd](http://www.proftpd.org/) on docker and we'll configure a list of users authorized to use it.
+Hi all, in this post we are going to run [Proftpd](http://www.proftpd.org/) on docker with a list of users authorized to use it.

-If your security camera can be configured to send images/videos to a remote ftpserver, then we can use our raspberry to receive and save these files.
+If your security camera can be configured to send images/videos to a remote ftpserver, then we can use your Raspberry PI device to receive and save these files.

 This is the [git repo](https://github.com/kibatic/docker-proftpd) of the proftd server we'll use